Being a digital nomad opens up the possibility of working and travelling all over the world.

 Arriving in Marrakesh a vibrant bustling city, it was easy to connect to WiFi in cafes and my hotel.
-As a women travelling on her own I choose a well known hotel that was right next door to the coach station – Supertours.
+As a women travelling on her own I chose a well known hotel that was right next door to the coach station.

 Image Source – By Tak

-I did happily walk around Marrakesh on my own though and felt safe, there are many tourists and like anywhere in the world if you keep your belongs safe and don’t go to quiet out of the way places on your own you should be fine.
+I happily walked around Marrakesh on my own and felt safe, as there were many tourists, and friendly locals, and like anywhere in the world if you keep your belongs safe and don’t go to quiet out of the way places on your own, you should be just fine.

 Personally my favourite place in Morocco is Essaouira, so I headed down there next.
 As well as blogging I love working with animals and have been a number of times to Essaouira now with the charity Help The Street Animals Of Morocco (HSAM).

 Unfortunately in many countries all over the world people have not got the money or resources to care for and sterilise animals, so HSAM are essential to the street animals wellbeing.

 Image Source – By Goggins World